Glexal/Glexal/README.md

-You probably have something better to do.
+You probably have something better to do,
 If not we have alot in common.
 <!---
 Glexal/Glexal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.